ESDeutekom/SelectionPhylogeneticProfiling/README.md

 ### Files directory
 (Initial) raw files used, atleast needed for reproducibility with code.

+#### Files in this analysis that can be downloaded
+- BIOGRID Homo sapiens: 3.5.172.tab2.txt
+- BIOGRID Saccharomyces cerevisiae S288c: 3.5.175.tab2.txt

 ### Figures directory
 Contains the (supplementary) figures prduced for the manuscript.